hashicorp/consul/website/source/docs/agent/options.html.md

   <br><br>
   The following sub-keys are available:

+  * <a name="disable_endpoints"></a><a href="#disable_endpoints">`disable_endpoints`</a>
+    This object is a list of HTTP endpoint prefixes to disable on the agent, and defaults to an empty list, meaning all endpoints are enabled.
+Any endpoint that has a common prefix with one of the entries on this list will be disabled and will return a 403 response code when accessed.
+For example, to disable all of the V1 ACL endpoints, set this to `["/v1/acl"]`, which will disable `/v1/acl/create`, `/v1/acl/update`, and the other ACL endpoints that begin with `/v1/acl`.
+For more general access control, Consul's [ACLs](/docs/guides/acl.html) should be used, but this option is useful for removing access to HTTP endpoints completely, or on specific agents.

   * <a name="response_headers"></a><a href="#response_headers">`response_headers`</a>
     This object allows adding headers to the HTTP API responses.
     For example, the following config can be used to enable